Air France Airbus A350-900 suffers tail strike on landing Toronto Airport

-On 21 January, an Air France Airbus A350-900 (registered F-HTYH) operated flight AF356 from Paris CDG, France to Toronto, Canada.
+On 21 January, an Air France Airbus A350-900 (registered F-HTYH) operated flight AF356 from Paris CDG, France, to Toronto Pearson, Canada.
 During landing at Toronto, the aircraft received substantial damage to its aft fuselage during a tail strike on runway 24L.

 The pilots initiated a go-around and returned for a safe landing on the same runway about 15 minutes later.
 No one was harmed.
 A post-flight inspection revealed severe damage the the aircraft.
 Air France was forced to cancel the return flight back to Paris CDG.